How to grow bamboo

 Bamboos are popular garden plants, grown for their fast growth and architectural stems (culms).
 Some bamboos are perfect for using in tropical planting schemes, while others are more suited to contemporary or urban designs.
 Some clump-forming species work well as natural screening.
 There’s a huge range of bamboo plants to choose from, ranging in colour from black to yellow.

 How to grow bamboo

 There are two types of bamboo: clumping and running.
 Clumping bamboo plants grow in clumps.
 Running bamboos bear long underground stems, or rhizomes, from which new growth appears, enabling them to colonise new ground.

 Most bamboos thrive in moist, well-drained soil.
 They can be grown in most soil types, but some do better in acid soil – avoid wet, boggy or dry conditions.
 Most bamboos prefer sun but some species, such as Sasa bamboos, can be grown in shade.
 Plant your bamboo in spring to encourage it to develop good roots and canes before becoming dormant in autumn.
 Feed with a balanced fertiliser throughout the growing season and allow some bamboo leaves to accumulate around the base of the plants, as they return nutrients, particularly silica, to the roots, helping the plants stay strong and healthy.

 Where to grow bamboo

 Bamboos can be grown in almost any situation.
 Plant bamboo at the back of the border to create height, in your lawn to make a focal point, against a fence or wall to create a screen, or as a contemporary hedge.
-You can also grow bamboo plants in a pot – some compact varieties do well in large pots, while other 'running bamboos' are best grown in a container to prevent them from growing out of control.
+You can also grow bamboo in pots – some compact varieties do well in large pots, while other 'running bamboos' are best grown in a container to prevent them from growing out of control.

 How to plant bamboo